Need help finding the right funding source for your community's water project or program?

 Discounted assistance for small communities as well as principal forgiveness (aka grants) may be available for disadvantaged communities.
 Interest rates on loans are typically well below market rates.

 Low-interest loans to plan, design, and build or upgrade wastewater, stormwater, and nonpoint source pollution prevention projects.
+Principal forgiveness available for disadvantaged communities.

 Local governments and special districts.